euanc/WikidataRevisionReporting/README.md

 # WikidataRevisionReporting
-A program for reporting on revisions to Wikidata data items made by a particular user
+A proof of concept program for reporting on revisions to Wikidata data items made by a particular user.

+The program is not comprehensive.
+It's only intended to show that you can retrieve from https://wikidata.org only data from users that you trust.

 Usage: